A Simple Way to Get Big and Strong Is:

 Some do it because they want to build muscle – bodybuilders, for example.

-Others do it to increase strength, such as powerlifters.
+Others do it for increasing strength, such as powerlifters.

 But what if you want both of these things?